 If you are diabetic, you should have a complete dilated eye exam every year.
 Why?
-Diabetes can result in changes in the retina, or diabetic retinopathy.
+Diabetes can result in changes in the retina, also known as diabetic retinopathy.
 Early diabetic retinopathy does not usually have symptoms.

 Am I at risk for diabetic retinopathy?